mbasagoitia/colorado-airlift-outreach/public/content/pages/clinic-schedule.md

 ---
 # Clinic Schedule

 {className="mt-4"}We are currently directing our resources in support of spring and fall four-day weekend flights at the El Buen Pastor Hospital, San Quintin, Baja, Mexico.
-The general schedule is for Thursday through Sunday clinics the fourth weekend in April and the third weekend in September, with exceptions to that timing common.
-Volunteers serving in the Optometry portion of the clinic often travel a day early (Wednesday) to assist with set up and to provide an additional day for treatment.
+The general schedule is for Wednesday/Thursday through Sunday clinics the fourth weekend in April and the third weekend in September, with exceptions to that timing common.
+Volunteers serving in the Optometry portion of the clinic often travel a day earlier (Wednesday) to assist with set up and to provide an additional day for treatment.

-For **2024**, the clinic dates are:
+For **2025**, the clinic dates are:

 **SPRING CLINIC**

-Thursday, April 18 – Sunday, April 21
+Wednesday, April 23 – Sunday, April 27

 **FALL CLINIC**

-Thursday, September 19 – Sunday, September 22
+Wednesday, September 17 – Sunday, September 21